dragan-stepanovic/dragan-stepanovic.github.io/_posts/2022-01-25-test-doubles-low-cohesion.md

 The test is telling you is that the signature of this method is asking for this object, but it's actually not used in this use case you're testing.
 Chances are it's used as part of testing some other use case and my guess would be that that test also sends a dummy object for the parameter that was used in the other test case.

 I.e. one test uses a subset of method parameters and the other uses another subset of method parameters.
-Selectively using parameters of the method depending on the use case is an indication of a low cohesion and indicates that there are different parts of the method that hang together more tightly with some other parts of the method, while hanging together more losely with other yet another parts of the method, even though they are located in the same method or a chunk of the code.
+Selectively using parameters of the method depending on the use case is an indication of a low cohesion and indicates that there are different parts of the method that hang together more tightly, while hanging together more losely with other other parts of the method, even though they are located in the same method or a chunk of the code.
 E.g. if method Foo has A, B, C and D chunks of code, A and D, and B and C hold together more tightly than, say, A and B, and C and D.

 Every object that is instantiated in the test needs to be used as part of the given behavior.